Discover the Science of Plants

-Plants provide us with food, fuel, medicines and more of the products we use in our day to day lives than what most people realize.
-Without plants, most of our retail shops and supermarket shelves would be empty; not to mention, our air would be far more polluted, our nights would be much hotter and our days colder.
+Plants provide us with food, fuel, medicines and more of the products we use in our day to day lives than what many might realise.
+Without plants, most of our retail shops and supermarket shelves would be empty, our air would be far more polluted, nights would be much hotter and days colder.
+This advanced certificate will help you upskill, build and create within the space of plants and their incredible capabilities.

 -